We're involved in extensive and diverse research

 Engagement and internationalisation

-Our focus on major world issues such as health, conservation and sustainability, and climate change, in addition to key topics in evolution, human and animal behaviour, and the psychology of isolation and skills development as they relate to space exploration has led to the development of strong partnerships with external organisations globally.
+Our focus on major world issues such as health, conservation and sustainability, and climate change, in addition to key topics in evolution and human/animal behaviour, has led to the development of strong partnerships with external organisations globally.
 We are actively engaged with the main non-academic audiences for our research ranging from the general public (UK and international) to international non-governmental organisations, such as United Nations Environment Programme (UNEP), World Health Organisation (WHO), European Space Agency (ESA), NASA, US Fisheries and Wildlife Service, and governments, including China, Uganda and Indonesia.
 Our researchers work at numerous archaeological and palaeontological sites to reconstruct the contexts of human evolution.

 We have established close ties with:

 - Sumatran Orangutan Conservation Program

 - Ugalla Primate Project